 4.2 Strengths and limitations

 This is the most comprehensive review on paediatric dosing of 28 antibiotics included in the 2019 WHO EMLc.
-Hence, we were able to devise evidence-guided dosing recommendations which was also assessed by an expert panel.
+Hence, we were able to devise evidence-guided dosing guidance which was also assessed by an expert panel.

 However, the limitations of this review must be considered when interpreting our findings.
 The heterogeneity among included studies precluded meta-analysis.
 In addition, though our search strategy and inclusion criteria were designed to be highly sensitive, some studies, especially unpublished, may have been missed.
 Studies not indexed in Embase or PubMed will have been omitted.
 Finally, we did not include studies published in languages other than English.